-Theme Potential issues and opportunities Council's suggestions for management/mitigation measures EIS response Local business and employment opportunities WRC are very supportive of the NGBR Project.
+Theme Potential issues and opportunities Council's suggestions for management/mitigation Response / Cross- Totomia isodos dira opportantiso measures reference Local business and employment opportunities WRC are very supportive of the NGBR Project.
 WRC outlined their regional approach to economic development in conjunction with IRC and MRC, including a commitment to develop the region as a FIFO hub.
 Consider Whitsunday region as a FIFO/DIDO hub.
 Consider basing operational workforce in Bowen.
 Work with WRC to support economic development of the region.
-Refer to: Volume 1 Chapter 16 Social and economic impacts Housing and accommodation WRC advised that housing supply is not currently an issue in the region.
+Refer to: NGBR Project EIS Volume 1 Chapter 16 Social and economic impacts Housing and accommodation WRC advised that housing supply is not currently an issue in the region.
 However, the quality of the existing housing stock is old and degraded.
 Support provision of new housing stock.
-Refer to: Volume 1 Chapter 16 Social and economic impacts WRC noted that the region has suffered from a false economy of housing.
+Refer to: NGBR Project EIS Volume 1 Chapter 16 Social and economic impacts WRC noted that the region has suffered from a false economy of housing.
 It was commented that many houses are sitting empty and they are waiting for the next big project to commence.
 Consider basing operational workforce in Bowen.
-Refer to: Volume 1 Chapter 16 Social and economic impacts Workforce supply Proserpine, Cannonvale, and Airlie Beach are very popular as a base for workers in terms of affordability and liveability.
+Refer to: NGBR Project EIS Volume 1 Chapter 16 Social and economic impacts Workforce supply Proserpine, Cannonvale, and Airlie Beach are very popular as a base for workers in terms of affordability and liveability.
 WRC would like people to live in the region.
 Consider Whitsunday region as a FIFO/DIDO hub.
 Consider basing operational workforce in Bowen.
-Refer to: Volume 1 Chapter 16 Social and economic impacts Council would like Bowen to be the base for operational workforce.
-WRC's preference is to have resident population.
+Refer to: NGBR Project EIS Volume 1 Chapter 16 Social and Council would like Bowen to be the base for operational workforce. economic impacts WRC's preference is to have resident population.
 However, WRC are aware that there will be degree of FIFO during the construction phase due to the remote location of the NGBR Project.
 WRC would not entertain the potential for additional airport facilities in the region to cater for the NGBR Project.
-There are currently four airports in the region that are well positioned to support the NGBR Project.
-WRC would work with Adani to potentially upgrade airports to service the NGBR Project if required.
-Refer to: Volume 1 Chapter 16 Social and economic impacts
+There are currently four WRC would work with Adani to potentially upgrade airports to service the NGBR Project if required.
+Refer to: NGBR Project EIS Volume 1 Chapter 16 Social and economic impacts